Suspicious fire a 'spear through the heart' of rainbow community

 Village owner Tauranga City Council said no one was in the building or was injured when the fire started about 12.30am.

-Fire crews were able to prevent the blaze from spreading to any other of the about 60 buildings in the village.
+Fire crews were able to prevent the blaze from spreading to any other of the 60-odd buildings in the village.

 Council venues and events manager Nelita Byrne said it was "too early" to comment on the possible cause of the fire.